 A case of the common cold or flu can easily ruin the holidays and festivities throughout the winter season.
 Luckily, you can do more to prevent sickness than cook chicken soup and make sure everyone’s dressed warmly.
 Ultraviolet (UV) lights are an excellent weapon to fight against illness when the outdoor temperatures drop below freezing.

 Luckily, there are a variety of air purification systems with integrated ultraviolet (UV) lights that are engineered to prevent the spread of mold and mildew in air ducts and ventilation systems.
 To help you combat viruses in your home, we have compiled a list of the top 4 benefits of installing HVAC ultraviolet (UV) lights.

 4 Advantages of Ultraviolet (UV) Light Systems

 The air filters in your furnace are not designed to inhibit the the growth of mildew and mold in your air ducts.
 An average filter is only able to extract dirt, dust, and debris from the air in your home.
 A benefit of investing in HVAC ultraviolet (UV) lights includes the elimination of fungi and pathogens in your system.
 If you or a family member with asthma are having difficulty breathing, this is a sign of mold and mildew in the air.
 To protect the health of your kids or spouse, it’s important to install a ultraviolet germicidal light system in your household.

 Reduces the Spread of Viruses

 Your furnace and central air conditioner distribute air to each room of your household to maintain a livable temperature throughout the summer or winter seasons.
 If your daughter has a spreadable virus, it can be easily dispersed to another family member through the return and supply vents.
-The easiest way to keep your son or daughter healthy during the winter season is to purchase HVAC ultraviolet lights that are designed to eliminate microorganisms.
+The easiest way to keep your son or daughter healthy during the winter season is to become familiar with the benefits of using HVAC ultraviolet lights to eliminate microorganisms.